metoppv/improver/doc/source/metadata/Introduction.rst

 a further dimensional coordinate variable is required to allow the data to be fully interpreted.
-This holds the set of thresholds for the probabilities, which in this case are a set of 12-hour maxiumum temperature values.
+This holds the set of thresholds for the probabilities, which in this case are a set of 12-hour maximum temperature values.
 Both, these are shown in the code snippets below

 .. literalinclude:: temp12max_prob_ncdump.txt